mesgjs/mesgjs/docs/Mesgjs-Messaging-Overview.md

 The message parameter object is typically a Mesgjs list (`NANOS` ("named and numbered ordered storage") JS class instance).
 Alternatively, the message parameters value can also be a JS `Array` or plain `Object`, or even just a scalar value, when called from JS.
+These are automatically normalized to NANOS instances by the runtime.
+See [Message Parameter Normalization](Message-Parameter-Normalization.md) for details.

 Typically these functions invoke a generic message-processing function which is responsible for the remainder of the messaging pipeline.